Bond that Binds Us Capital Campaign

 $550,000 secured for 2 new staff cabins used in summer 2025

-While our traditional college-aged counselors remain an important key to our success, we would like to expand the depth of our summer team, and this would require additional staff housing of up to four new cabins.
+While our traditional college-aged counselors remain an important key to our success, we would like to expand the depth of our summer team, and this would require additional staff housing.
 Previously, our staff housing options were more communal and did not allow staff members to bring a partner or child to camp with them.
 Now that we can offer a more family-friendly option, we know of multiple alumni who would happily return to work at camp.
 This upgrade to staff housing allows us to fill very important leadership positions requiring more maturity and life experience than our younger staff members can offer, thus elevating the camp experience for everyone.
 Additionally, having more adults at camp creates a more balanced staff culture and provides more opportunities for mentorship and guidance for our younger generations of counselors, which is always a need.

 Future Portages

-approximately $3 million required
+approximately $3.6 million required

 - Expanding the Mains’l (the dining hall) so that campers and staff have more room to comfortably eat, enjoy one another’s company, and continue traditional after-meal singing!
-This will include adding a wrap-around porch and additional mainland bathrooms.
+This will include adding a porch and additional mainland bathrooms.

 - Re-building and expanding the early 1900’s kitchen to modern standards, as well as to ensure safety and longevity as the wear and tear of so many years has taken a toll.